core45/system-settings-db/README.md

 # system-settings-db

-Very simple of storing a settings for your Laravel project in the database.
+Very simple package for storing settings for your Laravel project in the database.

 ## Installation